S3-working-group/s3-practical-guide/docs/all.md

 **Describe organizational drivers to understand, communicate and remember them.**

-Describing <dfn data-info="Organizational Driver: A driver is a person’s or a group&#x27;s motive for responding to a specific situation.
-A driver is considered an **organizational driver** if responding to it would help the organization generate value, eliminate waste or avoid unintended consequences.">drivers</dfn> may be done by a group or by an individual.
+Describing <a href="#" class="tooltip" title="Organizational Driver: A driver is a person’s or a group&#x27;s motive for responding to a specific situation.
+A driver is considered an **organizational driver** if responding to it would help the organization generate value, eliminate waste or avoid unintended consequences.">drivers</a> may be done by a group or by an individual.
 Depending on their perspective, they may decide to explain a driver as a **problem** to solve or an **opportunity** to leverage.

 A simple way to describe a driver is by explaining: